n3011/Inception_v3_GoogLeNet/README.md

 # Inception_v3_GoogLeNet
-Training and testing prototxt for Google Inception New Model
+Training and testing prototxt for Google Inception_v3 New Model

+Implemented using Batch Normalization and Parametric rectified linear Unit (PReLU)